 Some knife throwers do not content themselves with searching through all stores for their perfect throwing knife, but go ahead and design their own.
-On this page, some of these homemade throwing knives will be presented.
+This collection presents some of these homemade throwing knives.

 If you want to make your own, follow our instructions on how to build a throwing knife.